Cliff Townhouse – the Perfect Hotel in Dublin, Ireland

 A Prime Location in Dublin

 Cliff Townhouse is located in the heart of Dublin’s city center making it the prime location.
+With so many attractions to enjoy in Dublin, we found Cliff Townhouse to be perfect.
 It is across the street from St. Stephen’s Green and within walking distance to almost everything:

 - 10 minute walk to Trinity College